 In the previous article, I wrote on tracking your writing projects similar to keeping a workout log.
 You can read that first to understand the basics of why and how to track.

 Here are tips for your tracking.

 Tip #1: Tracking doesn’t have to take long.

 It can be a quick and painless part of the routine.
 Just 2 minutes at the end of your work time.

 Time is saved when you can see your progress at a glance, without having to figure out what you did so far.

 Even if it’s just… Opening a document or a journal.
 Doing a bit of online research on setting.
 Looking through old photos for inspiration.
 Talking to a friend about a stuck spot.
 Reading a book to study how an author does dialogue.

-All of these count as work you’ve done towards your project, and the little moments add up.
+All of these count as work you’ve done towards your writing project, and the little moments add up.